isw-kudos/kudos-docs/docs/boards/howto/attaching-files.md

 ### Where are Files Stored?

-Files attached to cards in Kudos Boards Cloud with Auth0, Google, Facebook, LinkedIn authentication providers are stored in <a target="_blank" href="https://cloud.google.com/storage/">Google Cloud Storage</a>
+Files attached to cards in Huddo Boards Cloud with Auth0, Google, Facebook, LinkedIn authentication providers are stored in <a target="_blank" href="https://cloud.google.com/storage/">Google Cloud Storage</a>

-If you are hosting Kudos Boards yourself then files are stored in the default file storage as defined in your environment.
+If you are hosting Huddo Boards yourself then files are stored in the default file storage as defined in your environment.

 If you are using Office 365 or HCL Connections, your files are stored within these environments.